 - Double layer strainer with two sheets of cheesecloth making sure they’re large enough to overlap strainer.
-Using a spatula, scoop cheese into cheesecloth then gather the corners and gently twist the top to form a ball.
+Using a spatula, scoop cheese into the cheesecloth, then gather the corners and gently twist the top to form a ball.

 - Secure ends with a rubber band.

-- Place cheese back in strainer over bowl.
+- Place cheese back in the strainer over a bowl.

-- Lay a weight over the top of cheese to press moisture out of it.
+- Lay a weight over the top of the cheese to press the moisture out of it.

 - To serve, unwrap and gently invert onto a serving platter.

 - Sprinkle with chopped herbs, using your hands to coat sides.
 Cheese is soft in consistency like goat cheese, so handle gently.

 Note: Best served chilled and not left out for more than an hour.
 As for leftovers, wrap in cheesecloth for better handling.
 It should stay fresh kept in refrigeration for about a week, but I had long since gobbled it up before the week was out.